 What happens if a convicted felon – like Trump – wins the presidency?

-With Election Day here and the polls neck-and-neck, Trump could soon make history as the first president to run the country from a prison cell
+With Trump now on the verge of securing a second term in the White House, he could soon make history as the first president to run the country from a prison cell

 Your support helps us to tell the story